AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 - YouTube, Twitch ads.

-- Facebook, Twitter, Instagram sponsored posts.
+- Facebook, X (formerly Twitter), Instagram sponsored posts.

-Basically, any ad that shares a domain with content cannot be blocked by a DNS-level blocker.
+Basically, any ad that shares a domain with content cannot be blocked by a DNS-level blocker, unless you are ready to block the content as well.

 ### Any possibility of dealing with this in the future?

 DNS will never be enough to do this.
 Your only option is to use a content blocking proxy like what we do in the [standalone AdGuard applications][adguard].
 We’ll be adding support for this feature to AdGuard Home in the future.
-Unfortunately, even then there will still be cases there it won’t be enough or it will require quite complicated configuration.
+Unfortunately, even then there will still be cases where it won’t be enough or it will require quite complicated configuration.

 [adguard]: https://adguard.com/